amitabhadey/PHP-Toolbox/README.md

-# phplessons
+# PHP Toolbox
-Important PHP files
+Essential PHP and SQL files for setting up, connecting, and modifying backend database.
+Boilerplate for future personal projects.